Release, November 2016:

 Building on a successful three-year Toronto-based pilot project, SmartSAVER has launched a national initiative to increase the level of awareness and participation among lower-income families in the federal government's RESP program and the Canada Learning Bond.
 SmartSAVER includes the use of well-tested education tools, collaborative marketing through private, public and community partners and a new quick-start CLB online application, delivered in partnership with some of Canada's major banks and credit unions.

 Funding partners include the Haynes Connell Foundation, the J.W.
 McConnell Family Foundation, the Lucie et André Chagnon Foundation and the George Cedric Metcalf Foundation.
-Financial institution partners include BMO Bank of Montreal, Meridian Credit Union, RBC Royal Bank, Scotiabank, TD Bank Group and Vancity.
+Financial institution partners include BMO Bank of Montreal, CIBC, Meridian Credit Union, RBC Royal Bank, Scotiabank, TD Bank Group and Vancity.

 Prior to 2005, Omega was actively involved with Calmeadow providing financial support to Calmeadow from 1993 to 2004.
 Calmeadow is a registered Canadian NGO that for 27 years has supported innovative ideas in microfinance; ideas that promote greater levels of efficiency and outreach through the commercial provision of financial services to low-income borrowers and microentrepreneurs.
 From modest beginnings as a charity founded by Linda Haynes and Martin Connell in 1993, Calmeadow's work has produced far-reaching impact on the global microfinance industry with the organization investing, advocating and participating in several landmark microfinance events over the years.
 Given the tremendous growth of the microfinance industry in terms of practitioners, funders, and industry organizations, the role of Calmeadow has changed.
 However, Calmeadow continues to focus on the bottlenecks and frontiers of this rapidly changing sector with the goal of promoting appropriate and efficient financial services for low-income individuals and their businesses provided by commercial financial institutions.